BrycesCode/BrycesCode/README.md

 I'm a WebMaster currently working in Indiana, USA.
 In my free time I primarily work on backend projects but am learning as much as I can about fullstack development.

 ## 🛠 Skills
-C#, ASP.NET, React, NodeJS, ReactJS, TailwinCSS, MySQL, PostgreSQL, MySQL, Redis, and more to come!
+C#, ASP.NET, React, NodeJS, ReactJS, TailwindCSS, MySQL, PostgreSQL, MySQL, Redis, and more to come!

 ## 🔗 Links